seri037/llcppg/llpkgstore.md

 4. Run test
 5. Review generated llpkg
 6. Merge PR
-7. Add a version tag by Github Action on main branch
+7. Run post-processing Github Action on main branch

 ### PR verification workflow
 1. Ensure that there is only one `llpkg.cfg` file across all directories.
 If multiple instances of `llpkg.cfg` are detected, the PR will be aborted.